aspose-words/Aspose.Words-API-References/english/nodejs-net/Aspose.Words.Rendering/thumbnailgeneratingoptions/generateFromFirstPage/_index.md

 ### Remarks

-Default is ``True``, which means thumbnail will be generated from first page of the document.
+Default is ``true``, which means thumbnail will be generated from first page of the document.
-If value is ``False`` and there is no image in the document, thumbnail will be generated from first page of the document.
+If value is ``false`` and there is no image in the document, thumbnail will be generated from first page of the document.